-Little Rock Commercial Truck Accident Lawyers
+Little Rock Truck Accident Lawyers

-Tractor trailers, tankers, 18-wheelers and every other type of large commercial trucks are constantly rumbling down the highways of Arkansas as they play their pivotal role in keeping goods flowing through the economy.
+Tractor trailers, tankers, 18-wheelers, and every other type of large commercial truck are constantly rumbling down the highways of Arkansas as they play their pivotal role in keeping goods flowing through the economy.
 But when these large trucks cause crashes with smaller passenger vehicles, or when truck drivers are injured in crashes caused by defective trucking equipment, those at fault in causing the crash must be held accountable.

 At the Little Rock personal injury law firm of Bailey & Greer, PLLC, we are dedicated to putting clients first.
 We hold accountable those who are responsible for causing your injuries, and we fight for fair compensation for you.
 We offer a free consultation where you can discuss your case with an experienced Little Rock truck accident lawyer.
 We take injury cases on contingency, so you will never pay attorney fees until we recover compensation for you.